open-telemetry/opentelemetry-demo/docs/services/paymentservice.md

 ```

 Meters and Instruments are supposed to stick around.
 This means you should
-get a Meter or an Instrument once, and then re-use it as needed.
+get a Meter or an Instrument once , and then re-use it as needed, if possible.

 ## Logs